 Welcome to the remote and rugged mountains and rivers of Central Idaho, where over 10,000 people float the Middle Fork of the Salmon River each year.
-The Middle Fork is a 104-miles of crystal-clear water that flows through the heart of the Frank Church-- River of No Return Wilderness and is one of the original eight rivers in the nation designated as Wild and Scenic on October 2, 1968.
+The 104 mile-long stretch of river flows through the heart of the Frank Church - River of No Return Wilderness and is one of the original eight rivers in the nation designated as Wild and Scenic on October 2, 1968.

 The Middle Fork originates 20 miles northwest of Stanley, ID, at the intersection of Bear Valley and Marsh Creeks, and is known world-wide for extraordinary whitewater float trips.
 A multitude of class III and IV rapids offer boating excitement and challenge as part of a non-motorized floating experience with many technical runs.
-These multi-day float trips offer a wide sampling of scenic beauty along the banks, including alpine forests, high mountain deserts and a sheer, rock-walled canyon —the third deepest in North America!
+This multi-day float trip offers a wide sampling of scenic beauty along the banks, including alpine forests, high mountain deserts and a sheer, rock-walled canyon —the third deepest in North America!

 Beyond rafting, the area offers natural hot springs, prime fly fishing (catch-and-release only), scenic wilderness hikes with glimpses of prehistoric paintings and abandoned settler cabins, dazzling night skies, and geologic evidence of the river’s continuing efforts to carve its way through the Idaho Batholith.

-A permit is required year-round to be on the waters of the Middle Fork of the Salmon River, and only seven permits a day are allowed.
-During the lottery control season (May 28-Sept 3), only one permit per person is allowed.
-The permitted stretch begins at Dagger Falls and ends at the river's confluence with the Salmon.
-Your launch date is the first day that your boats should hit any section of the river.
+A float permit is required year-round to be on the waters of the Middle Fork of the Salmon River between Dagger Falls and the river's confluence with the Main Salmon.
+Booking a reservation here allows the individual to obtain a permit from the Forest Service to float this river.
+The launch date is the first day that watercraft should hit the permitted stretch of the river.

-Big Creek floaters must obtain a Tributary Permit from the Krassel Ranger District but they are not required to obtain a Middle Fork of the Salmon launch reservation and permit if they will go all the way out in one day (no overnight stays).
-Because chinook salmon spawn in Big Creek, tributary permits are only allowed from June 1 through July 31.
-Contact the Krassel District to obtain a tributary permit.
+Big Creek floaters are required to obtain a Tributary Permit from the McCall District Office, but they are not required to obtain a Middle Fork permit if they will float all the way out in one day.
+Big Creek is closed to floating from April 1 – May 31 and from August 1 – September 30.

-Group size determines trip length during the Lottery Control Season (May 28 - September3):
+Group size determines trip length on the permitted stretch from Dagger Falls to the Confluence (regardless of launch location) during the Lottery Control Season (May 28 - September3):

 Outside the Lottery Control Season, the maximum group size is 24 and the maximum trip length is 8 days.